FREQUENTLY ASKED QUESTIONS

 How often do I need to train?

 We follow a tight syllabus, so it is recommended that you attend and train at least once a week on the same night, otherwise you will miss important lessons and have gaps in your self-defence knowledge which will affect your grading.
-If lessons are missed, students will have to wait until the lesson is covered the second time around or have a private lesson with me and Leighann to catch up on what was missed.
+If lessons are missed, students will have opportunities to catch up in reflex development sessions, but it is better to attend all primary lessons throughout the syllabus when possible.

 Who is allowed to train?